orschiro/orzanna/index.md

 If you are a research scholar, you might be interested in my co-authored publication "Culture meets Flows: The Cultural Dimension of
 Urban Metabolism"[^CulturemeetsFlows] that had been cited by the German Advisory Council on Global Change in the report "Humanity on the move: Unlocking the transformative power of cities"[^Humanityonthemove].

-Lastly, I share my life learning lessons that hold important truth inside them.

-1. Do not delete old creations.
-Base new creations on the old.
-2. …more to follow soon…

 </div>

   [^email]: [http://www.orzanna.de/email.png](http://www.orzanna.de/email.png)